 Vesting-Participants are vested immediately in their pretax contributions, catch-up contributions, rollover contributions, and their related earnings thereon.
-All employees employed as of May 15, 2005, are 100% vested in United's regular, additional and supplemental contributions and related earnings.
-For employees hired after May 15, 2005, a five-year vesting schedule was implemented beginning with 20% vesting after the first year of service and increasing in 20% increments thereafter.
+Flight attendants employed as of January 1, 2006 are immediately 100% vested in the direct employer contribution and employer matching contribution.
+Employees hired after January 1, 2006 will be subject to a vesting schedule of direct and matching employer contributions that begins with 0% for less than one year of service and increases annually by 33% to 100% for 3 or more years of service.
 Employees will be 100% vested in employer contributions upon death or attainment of age 65 while employed by United or an affiliate.

 Forfeitures-Upon termination of employment, participants will forfeit the nonvested portion of their account balance and such balance will be held in a separate subaccount until the participant incurs a break in service of five full years, at which time the subaccount balance will be forfeited.
-If the Participant resumes employment with United or an affiliate prior to incurring a break in service of five full years, such subaccount will be disregarded and the balance will be included in the participant's account.
-Forfeitures occurring in a plan year will first be applied to restore the accounts of participants and any remaining forfeitures will be used to reduce the employer's contributions for the plan year in which the forfeiture occurs.
-Forfeited nonvested accounts totaled \$1,909 and \$0 at December 31, 2010 and 2009, respectively.
-For the year ended December 31, 2010, forfeitures of \$357,654 were applied to reduce United's employer contributions under the Plan.
+If the participant resumes employment with United or an affiliate prior to incurring a break in service of five full years, such subaccount will be disregarded and the balance will be included in the participant's account.
+Forfeitures occurring in a plan year will first be applied to restore the accounts of participants and any remaining forfeitures will be used to reduce the employer contributions for the plan year in which the forfeiture occurs.
+Forfeited nonvested accounts totaled \$2,025 and \$1,036 at December 31, 2010 and 2009, respectively.
+For the year ended December 31, 2010, forfeitures of \$85,527 were applied to reduce United's employer contributions under the Plan.

 Notes Receivable from Participants-Active employees who are receiving regular pay from United may borrow from their Plan accounts.
-A loan may not exceed \$50,000 minus their highest outstanding loan balance over the last 12 months or one-half of their total vested Plan account balance, whichever is less.
+A loan may not exceed \$50,000 minus the participant's highest outstanding loan balance over the last 12 months or one-half of the total vested Plan account balance, whichever is less.
 The minimum that may be borrowed is \$1,000.
-Loans are funded from the participant's account by a pro rata transfer from each investment fund in which the account is invested.
+Loans are funded from the participant's account by a pro-rata transfer from each investment fund in which the account is invested.
 Amounts invested in the UCHI Stock Fund or Fidelity BrokerageLink must be transferred to another investment fund to be available to fund a loan.
 The loan is repaid through payroll deductions on an after-tax basis for the term of the loan (a maximum of 60 months) and is subject to an annual interest rate at one percent above the prime rate listed in the Wall Street Journal on the business day preceding the effective date of the participant request (interest rates ranged from 4.25% to 10% at December 31, 2010).
 If the participant takes out a loan for the purchase of the participant's primary residence, the maximum term of the loan is 15 years.
 The amount repaid is reinvested in the participant's account based on the investment allocations at the time of repayment.
 An initial fee of \$35 is deducted from loan proceeds.
-In addition a quarterly maintenance fee of \$2.50 is deducted from the participant's account.
+In addition, a quarterly maintenance fee of \$2.50 is deducted from the participant's account.